nf-core/metatdenovo/docs/output.md

 #### BBnorm

-[BBnorm](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) is a tool from BBmap that allows to reduce the coverage of highly abundant sequences and remove the sequences that are below a threshold, and can be useful if the data set is too large to assemble but also potentially improve an assembly.
-N.B. the digital normalization is done only for the assembly and the non-normalized sequences will be used for quantification
+[BBnorm](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbduk-guide/) is a tool from BBmap that allows to reduce the coverage of highly abundant sequence kmers and remove sequences representing kmers that are below a threshold.
+It can be useful if the data set is too large to assemble but also potentially improve an assembly.
+N.B. the digital normalization is done only for the assembly and the non-normalized sequences will be used for quantification.
-BBnorm is built-in tool from BBmap
+BBnorm is a BBmap tool.

 <details markdown="1">
 <summary>Output files</summary>